Giada Nizzoli Giada Nizzoli

 • Keep emailing the rest regularly, building trust and staying top of mind until they’re ready to invest in your services

 Of course, it’s all about finding the right lead generation and marketing option for you and your audience.
-That’s one of the things we can cover during a 🧲Magnetic Messaging & Marketing Strategy Day🧭
+That’s one of the things we can cover together during The One They Want.

 Keep sharing magnetic content that attracts your ideal clients and puts off the wrong-fit prospects